Changes to Federal Student Loans

 The Grad PLUS loan is being phased out.
 If students have not borrowed a federal loan prior to July 2026, they will be limited to Federal Unsubsidized loans only.

 • The Legacy Exception: If you are a current student and have already received a federal loan disbursement before July 1, 2026, you are "grandfathered" in.
 You can continue to access Graduate PLUS loans under existing annual limits to help finish your current degree.
-Please read the maintaining you legacy status area below.
+Please read the maintaining you legacy status area.

 • New Lifetime Caps: New graduate borrowers will face a lifetime limit of $100,000 for graduate-level loans.
 Importantly, any loans you took out for your undergraduate degree do not count toward this $100,000 cap.